qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_items_options.rst

 composition's variables).
 Map items also include Map settings variables that provide easy access to values like the map's scale, extent, and so on.

-The :guilabel:`Variables` also allows the user to manage composition-level variables.
-Click the |signPlus| button to add a new custom composition-level variable.
-Likewise, select a custom composition-level variable from the list and click the |signMinus| button to remove it.
+In :guilabel:`Variables`, it`s also possible to manage item-level variables.
+Click the |signPlus| button to add a new custom variable.
+Likewise, select any custom item-level variable from the list and click the |signMinus| button to remove it.

 More information on variables usage in the General Tools :ref:`general_tools_variables` section.